 Note: The All Solutions Network provides low cost bankruptcy services in the following states.
 Alaska AK Alabama AL Arkansas AR Arizona AZ California CA Colorado CO Connecticut CT Washington DC Delaware DE Florida FL Georgia GA Hawaii HI Iowa IA Idaho ID Illinois IL Indiana IN Kansas KS Kentucky KY Louisiana LA Massachusetts MA Maryland MD Maine ME Michigan MI Minnesota MI Missouri MO Mississippi MS Montana North Carolina NC North Dakota ND Nebraska NE New Hampshire NH New Jersey NJ New Mexico NM Nevada NV New York NY Ohio OH Oklahoma OK Oregon OR Pennsylvania PA Rhode Island RI South Carolina SC South Dakota SD Tennessee TN Texas TX Utah UT Virginia VA Vermont VT Washington WA Wisconsin WS West Virginia WV Wyoming WY

 Free online Bankruptcy help, information, service and assistance that is reliable, has become an important, but not well distributed commodity in today's society.
-Those who provide bankruptcy help or help you learn how to file bankruptcy cheaply without an attorney and keep all your assets-- minimize or even eliminate the loss of any assets at all to your creditors are looked on with disfavor in the business community (This, however, is precisely our goal-- to help you file Bankruptcy and keep everything).
+Those who provide bankruptcy help or help you learn how to file bankruptcy cheaply without an attorney and keep all your assets-- minimize or even eliminate the loss of any assets at all to your creditors are looked on with disfavor in the business community.
+(This, however, is precisely our goal-- to help you file Bankruptcy and keep everything).

 The huge increase in the number of filings and the resulting shrinking profits of many lenders because of bankruptcies, has resulted in substantial pressure to minimize the distribution of information showing that Bankruptcy is not, generally, especially complicated, (The average consumer absolutely does not need an attorney) or that life after bankruptcy is not as difficult as often imagined or portrayed.

 Even so, whether or not to file Bankruptcy is one of the most difficult decisions that a person makes in today’s society.
 Accurate decisions require accurate information.
 The things that cause people to come to a point in their life where Bankruptcy becomes something to even be considered are many varied.
 But at this point, we are not going to talk about how we get to that place, but rather, what to do about it-- and to inform you of the true consequences.
 We all know that bankruptcy is not a good thing.
 It goes on your credit report and stays there for 10 to 12 years, and yes, for a year or two, if you apply for a loan, you will pay a higher interest rate.
 There's no question, bankruptcy is rarely the ideal solution, but it is often the best solution-- and as we'll see, it also is not an economic death sentence.
+Crucial Bankruptcy Links and Information

 Note: Recently, there has been a lot of discussion about credit improvement services.
 Many companies are scams-- some are reputable.
 Credit restoration has it's benefits and it's limitations.
 Often times the effective dispute of derogatory credit can eliminate the need for bankruptcy and allow you to pursue objectives you may have that are almost impossible with the derogatories still on your credit file or with a recent bankruptcy.
 For a comprehensive discussion of the benefits and limitations of credit restoration, click here.